Science-Reproducibility/shell/.github/steps/1-intro.md

 > [!TIP]
 > - I recommend opening another browser tab with this repository, so you can keep these instructions open for reference all the time.
 > - This is our first exercise (I will use :keyboard: for all exercises), so I will provide very detailed steps to guide you.
-Each execrice will have a similar structure, so it should become automatic very soon.
+Each execrice will have a similar structure, i.e., uses codespaces and specific branches, so it should become automatic very soon.

-> - :eyes: **Demo** :eyes: You can follow this demo TODO if you have any problems
+1. Opening Codespace with terminal (you can follow this [:eyes: **demo** :eyes:](https://www.dropbox.com/scl/fi/n99ywl6ibn1mf00f4kefa/open_codespace.mov?rlkey=xe3gtmany7odqaxv02wzsqmax&st=22rglywq&dl=0) if you have any problems)

-1. Opening Codespace with terminal
   -  Start from the landing page of your repository opened in new tab.
-  - Change the branch to "part1" (you should see a new content that was not in the `main` branch)
+  - Change the branch to "week1" (you should see a new content that was not in the `main` branch)
   - Click the green "Code" button located in the middle of the page.
-  - Select the Codespaces tab in the box that pops up and then click the "Create codespace on part1" button.
+  - Select the Codespaces tab in the box that pops up and then click the "Create codespace on week1" button.
   - Verify your codespace is running.
 The browser should contain a VS Code web-based editor and a terminal.
 2. Practice using the command you learn about from the video in the first section.
 Here is a list and some examples:
   -  `echo $SHELL`